 Visiting Experts Program: GIRS attracts leading experts on Russia-related issues to MIIS.
 In 2018, thirteen visiting experts presented lectures during the spring and fall semesters.
 Students engaged one-on-one, as well as in a classroom format, with journalists, politicians, and experts including the former President of Kyrgyzstan Roza Otunbaeva and Vladimir Pozner, the doyen of Russian journalism, among others.

 Monterey Summer Symposium on Russia: In its second year, the MSSR 2018 recruited a cohort of 12 fellows, who represented the brightest young scholars of Russian affairs from leading American and European universities.
 The MSSR convened for seven-weeks of instruction and training over the summer months.
 The Symposium was taught by over thirty experts in Russian Studies and International Relations.
 MSSR fellows were granted unparalleled access to Russian experts, including diplomats, journalists, thought leaders, and scientists, to address cross-cutting issues, with the goal of fostering cultural understanding and improving prospects for US-Russia cooperation.
-Videos and Podcasts for the summer can be viewed here.
+View the summer Videos and Podcasts.

 Awards for Travel and Research to Russia